 QCAT recognises the diversity of our community.
-To ensure our membership reflects the community, we encourage applicants from culturally and linguistically diverse backgrounds to apply.
+To ensure our membership reflects the community, we encourage applicants from all backgrounds to apply, including Culturally and Linguistically Diverse and First Nations People.

 This information kit is intended to assist people who may be interested in applying for appointment to the Queensland Civil and Administrative Tribunal (QCAT).